 - Understanding Security Features in the SPA Template for VS2013 RC

 - Single-Page Applications: Build Modern, Responsive Web Apps with ASP.NET

-The Facebook template creates a sample application that is designed to run inside the Facebook web site.
+You can install a Visual Studio extension that provides a Facebook template.
+This template creates a sample application that is designed to run inside the Facebook web site.
 It is based on ASP.NET MVC and uses Web API for real-time update functionality.

 No authentication options are available for the Facebook template because Facebook applications run within the Facebook site and rely on Facebook's authentication.

 The Visual Studio 2013 web project creation dialog does not provide access to some templates that were available in Visual Studio 2012.
 If you want to use one of these templates, you can click the Visual Studio 2012 node in the left pane of the Visual Studio New Project dialog box.